People's Liberation Army: Establishment of the People's Republic of China

 After the establishment of the PRC, the PLA underwent a drastic reorganization, with the establishment of the Air Force leadership structure in November 1949, followed by the Navy leadership structure the following April.

 In this early period, the People's Liberation Army overwhelmingly consisted of peasants.
 Its treatment of soldiers and officers was egalitarian and formal ranks were not adopted until 1955.
 As a result of its egalitarian organization, the early PLA overturned strict traditional hierarchies that governed the lives of peasants.
 As sociologist Alessandro Russo summarizes, the peasant composition of the PLA hierarchy was a radical break with Chinese societal norms and "overturned the strict traditional hierarchies in unprecedented forms of egalitarianism[.]"

 During the 1950s, the PLA with Soviet assistance began to transform itself from a peasant army into a modern one.
+In 1952 the PLA issued its initial blueprint for military modernization, which ultimately led to new strategic guidelines in 1956.

 In the PRC's early years, the PLA was a dominant foreign policy institution in the country.
 Since 1949, China has used nine different military strategies, which the PLA calls "strategic guidelines".
 The most important came in 1956, 1980, and 1993.

 In November 1950, some units of the PLA under the name of the People's Volunteer Army intervened in the Korean War as United Nations forces under General Douglas MacArthur approached the Yalu River.
 Under the weight of this offensive, Chinese forces drove MacArthur's forces out of North Korea and captured Seoul, but were subsequently pushed back south of Pyongyang north of the 38th Parallel.
-The war also catalyzed the rapid modernization of the PLAAF.
+The war also catalyzed the rapid modernization of the People's Liberation Army Air Force (PLAAF).

 In 1962, the PLA Ground Force also fought India in the Sino-Indian War.
 In a series of border clashes in 1967 with Indian troops, the PLA suffered heavy numerical and tactical losses.